Words in capitals are to be stressed. A few real life examples follow.

 "Dad, that's not nice"

-"It makes me feel terrible when you say that Dad"
+"It makes me feel terrible when you say that Dad!"

 "Dad!
 Why would you say that!"

 Vimala and Kamala met a couple of times but were not friends.
 Kamala had a daughter in her twenties.
 One day Vimala met Kamala in the presence of other women and said "Did your daughter lose weight?
 She was somewhat chubby when I saw her last time."
-It was obvious that Vimala wanted to pass derogatory comments on Kamala's daughter in the presence of others.
+It was obvious that Vimala wanted to make a derogatory comments on Kamala's daughter in the presence of others.
 What could Kamala say to Vimala to put her in her place without losing her cool?
 Kamala can choose one or more of these options.
-She can modify them to suit her regular speaking style.
+She can adapt them to suit her regular speaking style.

 "It looks like you were not happy about my daughter's appearance before but feeling better now.
 That is good to know. "